Kyntronics Hybrid Electro-Hydraulic Actuators (SHA) Compared to Electro-Mechanical Screw-Type Actuators (EMA)

 • EMAs require expensive load cells for accurate force control.

-• Are large & very costly at higher loads (>5,000lbf).
+• They are large & very costly at higher loads (>5,000lbf).

 • Have limited stroke length (24”) without incurring expensive premiums.

-Kyntronics Hybrid Electro-Hydraulic Actuator (SHA) vs Electro-Mechanical Ball Screw / Roller Screw Actuator (EMA)
+Reliability Comparison – Kyntronics Hybrid Electro-Hydraulic Actuator (SHA) vs Electro-Mechanical Ball Screw / Roller Screw Actuator (EMA)

 Actuator Reliability Comparison